-- 1. Parents may be invited to provide their children voluntarily with particular items in order to release resources from the school budget for other purposes, but no student will be at a disadvantage because of a parent's unwillingness or inability to contribute in this way. - 2.
+- 1. Parents may be invited to provide for their children with particular items in order to release resources from the school budget for other purposes, but no student will be at a disadvantage because of a parent's unwillingness or inability to contribute in this way. - 2.
 Parents will be informed of activities which cannot be funded without voluntary contributions.